bobgreenshields/rivers-of-blood/npcs/Deacon Dasqusti.md

 - makes sure that [[Bishop Taryamre]] does not suspect that the cult exists
 - travels widely amongst the surrounding farms
 - which allows contact with the Kobolds
+- he travels with several of the guard who are also cultists
+- sometimes with [[Vlosvar Greruga]] and is known to he his friend

 #### Knows
 - where the [[Sewer Temple]] is